-Alison Warren is a drama teacher and is Secondary Officer of the National Drama Committee.
-She has 30 years experience in secondary drama teaching and is still going strong.
+Alison Warren is a drama teacher with 30 years experience in secondary drama teaching and is still going strong.
 "My favourite actors are the ones I work with".

 Andy Gleadhill is internationally acknowledged as a leading authority on teaching World Music.
 An Associate Lecturer at Bath Spa University and has also been the Head of a Local Authority Music Service and a Music Education Hub.
 He travels the globe delivering World Music Workshops and Teacher Development Training. www.andygleadhill.co.uk

 Beat Goes On deliver STOMP-style Body Percussion, Samba Drumming and a range of other percussion workshops, CPD sessions and content for conferences throughout the UK and internationally.
 They are a team of highly experienced musicians and educators, with CVs that include the international hit show STOMP and the Rio de Janeiro carnival.
 For all enquiries, taster videos and free resources please visit www.beatgoeson.co.uk